gridai/grid-docs/docs/features/sessions/changing-instance-type.md

 grid session change-instance-type [--spot , --on_demand] SESSION_NAME g4dn.xlarge
 ```

-Changing Sessison instance type allows you to upgrade or downgrade the compute capacity of the Session while keeping all of your work in progress untouched.
+Changing Sesssion instance type allows you to upgrade or downgrade the compute capacity of the Session while keeping all of your work in progress untouched.

 ![](/images/sessions/change-instance-type.gif)